We’re here to answer any questions you have about your child’s contributions to SCIENCE by playing games. Here’s a few things to get started:

 When are appointments scheduled?

-We try to schedule appointments for times when your child is typically awake and playful, usually between Monday and Friday from 8:00am until 6:00pm.
-Occasional Saturday appointments are also available.
+We try to schedule appointments for times when your child is typically awake and playful.
+Our appointments are Monday-Friday (9am- 5pm) or Saturday (9am-noon).

 We would love to chat with you about our research and answer your questions!